JNSAPH/Clickr/README.md

 </p>

 <h3 align="center">
-  Present presentations as they were created.
+  Present presentations the way they were created.
 </h3>

 CLICKR enables you to present presentations with your group even more easily.
 Download the client, share the code and boom!
 You're up and runing.